 |Boner Cows||Rail Average|

 In the US, there is no new trade to report.
 Nationally packer interest remains light with bids yet to be established.
-Significant trade could be delayed until the second half of this week.
-Asking prices are poorly defined but are expected to start out around 116.00 on a live basis.
-Four state showlist volumes have been reported larger with the largest week over week increase in fed supplies noted in Nebraska and Colorado.
+Significant trade will likely be delayed until the second half of this week.
+Asking prices are poorly defined but are expected to start out around 127.00 on a live basis.
+Four state showlist volumes have been reported larger with the largest week over week increase in fed supplies noted in Texas.
+Monday’s cattle slaughter was estimated at 112,000 head, reduced slaughter volumes could be related to maintenance, cooler cleaning, or employee issues.

 Information provided on this report is supplied by various auction markets throughout Alberta.
 In reference to the following prices, producers are reminded to check with individual markets on current prices and trends.
 Prices quoted include top quality cattle only.